dpgaspar/Flask-AppBuilder/README.rst

 Package Version
 ---------------

-*New 0.9.3* with one fix and updates for bootstrap and fontawesome.
+*New 0.9.4* with new updates for data interfaces alternative to SQLAlchemy.

 If you're already using F.A.B.
 (0.8.N or earlier) read carefully the `migration <http://flask-appbuilder.readthedocs.org/en/latest/versionmigration.html>`_ procedures.